wp-plugins/combo-slideshow/readme.txt

 Enable it in the plugin settings and make sure that a post thumbnail is set in each post.

-= How Can I insert a custom slideshow in my content? = Make sure that a post thumbnail is set in each post.
-Use the shortcode or the manual function with the `custom` parameter set to wathever value
+= How Can I insert a custom slideshow in my content? = First create a new Slideshow and add images to the media gallery.
+Use the shortcode or the manual function with the `custom` parameter set accordingly.

 = What if I only want captions on some of my pages = Set your default captions to off; for any slideshow you put on your page use `[slideshow caption="on"]`